How Does Anchor Text Indexing Work?

 Annotations as Delete Entries – Sometimes an annotation is a delete entry, which is generated by the global state manager when it determines that a link no longer exists.

-Use of Anchor Text from Duplicates – sometimes anchor text pointed to duplicates is used to index the canonical version of the page.
+Anchor Text Indexing from Duplicates – sometimes anchor text pointed to duplicates is used to index the canonical version of the page.
 We are told that this can be useful when one or more of the links to one or more of the non-canonical pages has anchor text in a different language than the anchor text of the links to the canonical page.

 This crawling rates patent appears to illustrate a lot of the process behind how anchor text may be used to add relevancy to pages that are pointed at by links which use that anchor text.
 Many of the observations and assumptions about links, that people who watch search engines have made, are addressed within the patent in one way or another.